army-cat/trooper/doc/trooper_ssh.md

 </code></pre>
 <br />

-executes the command in background setting the current process as the receiver for the incoming information from the SSH connection.
+Executes the command in background setting the current process as the receiver for the incoming information from the SSH connection.

 <a name="exec-3"></a>